JacopoMazza/AP_project_utils/planet_creation_handbook_1.md

 >The common code will automatically reply with `Stopped` whenever the planet is stopped for specific messages.

 # Breaking changes in the last commit.
-This section is for those who had implemented a working planet before the last commit It introduced a few breaking changes.
+This section is for those who had implemented a working planet before the last commit which merged this [PR](https://github.com/unitn-ap-2025/common/pull/95).

+It introduced a few breaking changes.
 Specifically:
 - library for Senders and Receivers has changed